Bristow, Virginia: Geography and climate

 According to the Geographic Names Information System, Bristow has also been known as Briscoe, Bristoe, Bristoe Station, and Bristow Station.
 The Board on Geographic Names officially decided upon Bristow as the community's name in 1906.

 The Brentsville Historic District and Davis-Beard House are listed on the National Register of Historic Places.

 The former village proper was located on SR 619, Bristow Road, about 1 mile southwest of the intersection with SR 28, Nokesville Road, at the Norfolk Southern Railway crossing.
 There are a few businesses left at this location, and a crew change point for the railroad is just up the tracks from the railroad crossing.
 The new town center has, in general, relocated farther west around the Braemar Parkway area.

 Development

 There has been major development since 2000 in both residential and commercial business that are continuing to expand.
 Bristow Manor Golf Club has a course, driving range and putting green.
 It was voted by Golf Digest as one of "Top 100 Places to Play from 1998-2000".

 Media

 The Bristow Beat online publication covers local news.

 Transportation

+Mode of Transport to work

+According to the ACS 2021 data, 70% of the working population drove alone to work, 7% carpooled, 17% worked at home and 3% took public transport.